stellar/stellar-turrets/README.md

 ##### Worker Name
  - The name of your service on CloudFlare workers
 #### Todos
- - use a single env set instead of defaulting to testnet and alpha.
+ - use a single env set instead of defaulting to testnet and public.
  - add local install instructions.
  - make win32 compatable.
  - automate above process substantially.